berserkhmdvhb/MADS-MEDICIMAGE/README.md

 ```

 # Image Segmentation

-Using the nii filled registered (normalized) to MNI space in (#Image-Restoration), this section is dedicated to segmenting tumor from other regions of brain.
+Using the nii filled registered (normalized) to MNI space in [Image Restoration](#Image-Restoration), this section is dedicated to segmenting tumor from other regions of brain.

 The following syntax was attempted using [Atropos](https://manpages.debian.org/experimental/ants/Atropos.1.en.html), a segemntation tool from Ants: